orbitalquark/textadept/docs/api.md

 The contents of this map is typically set by a theme.
 If you are setting it manually (e.g. via the command entry), call [`view:set_styles()`](#view.set_styles) to refresh the view and apply the styles.

-Style names consist of the following default names as well as the tag names defined by lexers.
+Style names consist of the following:

 - [`view.STYLE_DEFAULT`](#view.STYLE_DEFAULT): The default style all others are based on.
 - [`view.STYLE_LINENUMBER`](#view.STYLE_LINENUMBER): The line number margin style.